56kcloud/Training/Docker/kickstart/chapters/webapps-part2.md

 ## Next Steps
-For the next step in the tutorial head over to [3.0 Deploying an app to a Swarm](./votingapp.md)
+For the next step in the tutorial head over to [Docker & DevOps](./devops.md)